gabrieleandro/cv/index.md

 ## Worked at

 ##### RGB Comunicação
-_Developer - Institutional websites_

-CodeIgniter
+_Web Agency_

+Several Institutional websites.

+Made with CodeIgniter.
+Deployed using LAMP.

-2010 to 2012
+Developer since 2010 to 2012.

 ##### Gawa
-_Co-founder and Developer - Institutional websites_

-CodeIgniter and Wordpress
+_Web Agency_

+Several Institutional websites.

+Made with CodeIgniter or Wordpress.
+Deployed using LAMP.

-2012 to 2014
+Co-founder and Developer since 2012 to 2014.

 ##### Guidez
-_Co-founder and Developer - Local establishment guide_
+_Local establishment guide_

-Django, Bootstrap, Jquery, NGINX
+Made with Django, Jquery, Bootstrap .
+Deployed using gunicorn, nginx and hosted on linode.

-2012 to 2015
+Co-founder and Developer since 2012 to 2015.

 ##### Pleever
-_Developer - Dealing management system for new and used vehicles_
+_Dealing management system for new and used vehicles_

-Django, Bootstrap, Jquery, Docker, NGINX
+Made with Django, Jquery, Bootstrap, Django-restframeowrk for the API .
+Deployed using docker container for the project files and ngix outside docker, hosted on linode.

-2015 to 2019
+Developer since 2015 to 2019.

 ##### Matiplus
-_Developer - Hotel management system_
+_Hotel management system_

-Django, Bootstrap, Jquery, Docker, NGINX
+Made with Django, Jquery, Bootstrap.
+Deployed using docker container for the project files and ngix outside docker, hosted on linode.

-2018 to 2021
+Developer since 2018 to 2021.

 ##### Que Planta - [queplanta.com](https://queplanta.com)
-_Developer - Social Network to connect people with plants_
+_Social Network to connect people with plants_

-Django, Reactjs, Material UI, Relay, Graphql
+Worked making a new frontend in Reactjs, Material UI, Relay, Graphql.

-2019 to 2020
+Developer since 2019 to 2021.

 ##### Lhama Labs - [lhamalabs.com.br](https://lhamalabs.com.br)
-_Founder - Institutional website and Hosting services_
+_- Institutional website and Hosting services_

-Django, Bootstrap, Jquery, Docker, NGINX, API Payment gateways.
+Several Institutional websites.

+Made with CodeIgniter or Wordpress.
+Deployed using LAMP

-2019 to present
+Founder and Developer since 2019 to present.

 ##### Mepagg
-_Developer - Billing management system_
+_Billing management system_

-Django, Bootstrap, Jquery, Docker, NGINX, API Payment gateways.
+Made with Django, Jquery, Bootstrap, Integrated with payments API.
+Deployed using docker container for the project files and ngix outside docker, hosted on linode.

-2021 to present
+Developer since 2021 to present.